cpodda23/PKG/README.md

 - `integration2.py`: loads a CSV (subject, predicate, object) and generates an RDF graph.
 - `ontologies.py`: loads external ontologies and builds a dynamic KG from an enriched CSV file.
 - `ontologies2.py`: uses advanced semantic matching (lemmatization, synonyms, keyword categories) to map predicates and concepts to ontology terms.
+- `csv_to_ttl.py`: extracts RDF triples from CSV files and generates a semantic knowledge graph using FOAF, Schema.org, and PROV ontologies.

 ## Requirements